raspiblitz/raspiblitz-docs/docs/faq/dev.md

 ### Can I run RaspiBlitz on other computers than Raspberry Pi?

 There is an experimental section in this GitHub that tries to build for other SingleBoardComputers.
-Feel free to try it out and share your experience: `TODO: alternative.platforms/README.md alternative.platforms/README.md`
+Feel free to try it out and share your experience: [https://github.com/raspiblitz/raspiblitz/blob/v1.11/alternative.platforms/README.md](https://github.com/raspiblitz/raspiblitz/blob/v1.11/alternative.platforms/README.md)

 ### How can I build an SD card from another branch?

 There might be new, but not released features in development that are not yet in the default version branch - but you want to try them out.

-To build a SD card image from another branch than master, you follow the `TODO: Build the SD Card Image  README.md#build-the-sd-card-image ` from the README, but execute the build script from the other branch and add the name of that branch as a parameter to the build script.
+To build a SD card image from another branch than master, you follow the [Build the SD Card Image](../faq/dev.md#what-is-the-process-of-creating-a-new-sd-card-image-release) from the development section, but execute the build script from the other branch and add the name of that branch as a parameter to the build script.

 For example if you want to make a build from the 'dev' branch you execute the following command: